ch4dwick/sim-obs-overlay/README.md

 - config dashboard (beneoverlay for reference)
 - save a config file
+- Dashboard currently on hold.
+Prioritizing the widget.
 - widget refinement
+-
 How to use:
 - Install latest version of [NodeJs](https://nodejs.org/en)
 - build the source